 - 1. Since we only report end positions and costs, there is no need to store back pointers and the entire edit matrix D in Algorithm 5.1.
 The current and the previous column suffice.
-This decreases the space requirement to O(m), where m is the (short) pattern length. - 2.
+This decreases the matrix space requirement to O(m), where m is the (short) pattern length.
+We still need to store the text, which is O(n), however this need not necessarily be in memory. - 2.
 If we have a very good match with costs $\ll k$ at position j, the neighboring positions may also match with cost $\leq k$ .
 To avoid this redundancy, it makes sense to post-process the output and only look for runs of local minima.
 Without formally defining it, if k=3 and the respective costs at positions $j-2,\ldots,j+2$ were (3,2,1,1,2), all of these positions would be reported.
 We are only interested in the locally minimal value 1, which occurs as a run of length 2.
 So it would make sense to report the run interval and the minimum cost as ([j-2,j+2],1). - 3.
 Note that in fact we do not need to know the exact value of D(m, j) as long as we can be sure that it exceeds k and therefore will not be reported.